Home :: Insights :: Change Employee Behavior in the Workplace with These 5 High-impact Corporate Training Strategies

 There are several strategies that lead to modifying employee behavior in the workplace, including the following:

-1. Leveraging a learning and performance ecosystem.
-Within this ecosystem, microlearning, formal training, nudges, practice, feedback, and experiential learning are natural and expected.
+- Learning and performance Ecosystem: Within this ecosystem, microlearning, formal training, nudges, practice, feedback, and experiential learning are natural and expected.

-4. Blended learning.
-In a healthy learning ecosystem, blended learning solutions that incorporate coaching and mentoring sessions serve as an additional nudge to change behavior.
+- Blended Learning: In a healthy learning ecosystem, blended learning solutions that incorporate coaching and mentoring sessions serve as an additional nudge to change behavior.

 While modifying employee behavior in the workplace should be the goal of any training solution, the strategies and practice articulated above will help accelerate that change.
 Without behavior change, training is a waste of time.
 It should be the only goal of corporate training, turning learning events into an extended experience.